Of all places in Marrakech, the Majorelle Garden, this colorful gem of the city, surprises you with its magnificence and pop of color.

 So, looking at the huge crowd in front of the Majorelle Garden, we didn’t even bothered to get out of the car.
 Yomness, however, insisted on us visiting this colorful gem of Marrakech.
 He left the car and went straight to ticket taker of the Majorelle Garden.
 A couple of minutes later, he returned with good news.
 Since we traveled with a baby, we could skip the line and head straight to the admission window.
 Yay, now we’re talking about perks of traveling with kids!

 But here comes another thing.
 In the US, you’d call it discrimination.
-I see it as an additional way to earn money for maintain the Majorelle Garden, the astounding gem of Marrakech.
-Regardless of your opinion, price of admission to the Jardin Majorelle is not the same for foreigners and Moroccan citizens.
-While the Moroccans pay 40 Dhs for an adult ticket, the price for you and me rises to 70 Dhs.
+I see it as an additional way to earn money for maintain the Majorelle Garden.
+Regardless of your opinion, ticket prices to Jardin Majorelle are not the same for foreigners and Moroccan citizens.
+While the Moroccans pay 40 Dhs for an adult ticket, the price the foreigners rises to 70 Dhs.

 Additionally, those who want to visit museum at the Majorelle Garden have to purchase separate tickets.
 For tourists from different countries it’s 30Dhs.
 The Moroccans pay 10 Dhs for an adult ticket to the museum.
 On top of that, there are discounts for students and groups.